dmis-lab/Monet/README.md

 ### Get Expert Routing Probabilities

-**Monet** enables the analysis of expert routing probabilities to understand which sparse features are activated per token.
+Based on expert routing probabilities, **Monet** enables mechanistic interpretability by understanding which sparse features are activated to which token.
 Following the standard MoE approach, you can obtain expert routing probabilities for all layers by setting `output_router_probs=True`.
 The example below demonstrates how to compute and analyze the expert activation patterns:

 ```python
 import torch